-If you have ever been in care for more than three months, or are estranged from your family, you will be eligible for a non-repayable annual bursary of up to £3,000 to help towards financial shortfalls relating to your circumstances.
-You can apply for this support during your course.
-Crankstart Scholars are eligible for a total maximum annual bursary of £7,200.
+If you have ever been in care for more than three months, or are estranged from your family, you will be eligible to apply for a non-repayable annual bursary of up to £3,000 to help towards financial shortfalls identified in your application and relating to your circumstances.
+You can apply for this support for each year of your course.

 What if I do not wish to be a Crankstart Scholar?